tmsnvk/daigaku/README.md

-## -- Daigaku v0.1 --
+## -- Daigaku --

 ### Project Description
-+ The application follows the university application statuses of students and handles complex student-mentor relationships.
++ The application follows the university application statuses of high school students and handles complex student-mentor relationships.
-+ It has three types of users: student, mentor, and admin that have different permissions set.
++ Upon registering, users with ``student`` access are able to join an institution (i.e. their school) and have a ``mentor`` user assigned to them who reviews their applications.
++ Users with ``institution admin`` permissions handle admin stuff for their institutions (e.g. accept incoming student registration requests or access reports), while ``system admins`` have application-wide rights and overview.

 ### Techstack